Table of Contents

 Ever notice that your guitar makes a buzzing when certain notes are played?
 This can often be caused by a dead fret.
 What is a dead fret, you may ask?

-A fret becomes dead when it no longer allows a note to be played clearly.
-It normally results in a note that lacks sustain.
-Or sometimes doesn’t make a sound at all.
+A fret is considered dead when the note can no longer be heard clearly.
+It normally results in a complete lack of sustain, or sometimes doesn’t make a sound at all.

 As far as dead frets go, there is a lot to know about them.
 Many guitarists have questions like what causes them, or whether they can be fixed.

-In this article, we are going to explore what this means.
+In this Killer Rig article, we are going to explore what this means.
 We will also look at what can be done to fix a dead fret.

 What is a Dead Fret?

-The frets on your guitar are there to help play a note.
+The frets on your guitar are there to help you play a note.
 When you press on them and play the string, a sound is produced.
 It’s expected that the sound will be clear and ring out.
-But when a fret gets dented or damaged, the sound will be affected.
+But when a fret gets dented or damaged, the sound will be affected negatively.

 What Does a Dead Fret Sound Like?